|Born||in Lexington, Kentucky, USA|

-George Timothy Clooney was born on May 6, 1961, in Lexington, Kentucky, to Nina Bruce (née Warren), a former beauty pageant queen, and Nick Clooney, a former anchorman and game show host (who was also the brother of singer Rosemary Clooney).
-He is of largely Irish, English, and German ancestry.
+George Timothy Clooney was born on May 6, 1961, in Lexington, Kentucky, to Nina Bruce (née Warren), a former beauty pageant queen, and Nick Clooney, a former anchorman and television host (who was also the brother of singer Rosemary Clooney).
+He has Irish, English, and German ancestry.
 Clooney spent most of this youth in Ohio and Kentucky, and graduated from Augusta High School.
-He was very active in sports such as basketball and baseball, and tried out for the Cincinatti Reds, but was not offered a contract.
+He was very active in sports such as basketball and baseball, and tried out for the Cincinnati Reds, but was not offered a contract.

 After his cousin, Miguel Ferrer, got him a small part in a feature film, Clooney began to pursue acting.
-His first major role was on the sitcom E/R (1984) as "Ace", an orderly.
+His first major role was on the sitcom E/R (1984) as "Dr. Doug Ross".
 More roles soon followed, including "George Burnett", the handsome handyman on The Facts of Life (1979); "Booker Brooks", a supervisor on Roseanne (1988); and "Detective James Falconer" on Sisters (1991).
 Clooney had his breakthrough when he was cast as "Dr. Doug Ross" on the award-winning drama series, ER (1994), opposite Anthony Edwards, Noah Wyle, and Julianna Margulies.